Abdominoplasty in Manchester

 What is Abdominoplasty Surgery?

 The aim of abdominoplasty surgery is to remove excess skin tissue or fat from the abdomen area to make it appear tighter and show more visible abdomen muscles.
 This can be a rather common procedure for women who have gone through sudden weight gain or pregnancy.
 During pregnancy or weight gain, the abdominal wall in the muscles tends to pull apart.
 Abdominoplasty surgery can help to restore the walls and ‘tighten’ them.
+Abdominal wall reconstruction surgery is an alternative that can also be discussed with your surgeon.

 What Should I Do Before Surgery?